greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/install_r_dslib.html.md

 ## <a id="topic_instpdsl"></a>Installing the R Data Science Library Package

-Before you install the R Data Science Library package, make sure that your Greenplum Database is running, you have sourced `greenplum_path.sh`, and that the `$MASTER_DATA_DIRECTORY` and `$GPHOME` environment variables are set.
+Before you install the R Data Science Library package, make sure that your Greenplum Database is running, you have sourced `greenplum_path.sh`, and that the `COORDINATOR_DATA_DIRECTORY` and `$GPHOME` environment variables are set.

 1. Locate the R Data Science library package that you built or downloaded.